artefactory/alea-carta-est/README.md

 git clone git@github.com:artefactory/alea-carta-est.git
 ```

-To import and train the models you will need the [choice-learn](https://github.com/artefactory/choice-learn) library.
+The *AleaCarta* model is part of the [choice-learn](https://github.com/artefactory/choice-learn) library that you will need to import.
 You can pip install it:

 ```bash
 pip install choice-learn